Andy Wallace Chief Flight Instructor

 Scott Roberts Instructor

 Scott’s aviation career started at 18 when he enlisted in the US Army and spent 6 years as an UH-60 Blackhawk crew-chief.
 After leaving the army and getting his A&P certificate, he worked as a helicopter field mechanic in Alaska and the lower 48 for 7 years, mostly on Bell medium helicopters.
 In 2017 he received Inspection Authorization and completed the Robinson Maintenance course.
 It was then that he decided to go to flight school in Idaho; two years later he finished his CFII and became a flight instructor.
 It was always his goal to return to Alaska and fly in the most beautiful and challenging environments the state has to offer.
-When not flying he loves traveling with his wife and two boys, exploring new places, and halibut fishing.
+When he’s not instructing, he’s flying for Alpine Air Alaska.
+He loves traveling with his wife and two boys, exploring new places, and halibut fishing.

 Emily Schock Instructor